Well I didin’t make it to the writer’s workshop. I went down to Streatham to deliver the manuscript I’v been editing, and just conked out.

 I hadn’t seen W in almost all the time I’ve been in Kent.
 To be completely truthful, he’s probably the one I miss the most.
 He’s this tall, tall, tall-ass, beautiful man.
-I mean, he’s one of those truly good looking men, that even if you were in a steady relationship with someone, you’d stop to look on the street.
+He’s one of those truly good looking men, that even if you were in a steady relationship with someone, you’d stop to look at him on the street.

 However, beauty aside, he’s also one of the smartest, most politically aware, ambitious, socially conscious men of African descent I’ve ever met, and well, that’s what has been most interesting to me.

 When I first came up to London, monilove and T had to work every day, and at first I felt Id have to roam alone, and/or stay in the house by myself with little to do, and noone to talk to.

 In fact, it was W who saved me from such a fate.
 He’d come by during the day and check on me, we’d have a smoke and talk, talk, talk.
 Best part is, he and I have the same birthday, and it’s reflected in both of our personalities because we have all this common ground philosophically, politically and intellectually.

 Before anybody goes thinking there’s anything more than that between us, let me disabuse you of the idea.
 He’s a good guy and I like him a lot as a friend.
 That’s all.
 I have now genuine affection for him, because it’s rare I meet young black men with such developed social and political consciousness and it has made for some truly interesting conversations between us.

 I may of momentarily wanted to brush him, but he doesn’t perform cunnilingus and has a girlfriend, so you know, bye bye birdie.
 Big Mami does believe in ‘No lickey, No sticky’.
 Anyway, it’s kind of moot, because we don’t see each other that way in any case.